HCM @Work Blog | Inflection HR

 As labor laws change, it's important that business owners prepare themselves and their employees for the changes.
 Here are some ways to get ahead of the curve.

 Clearly Document Policies - It is important to review the employee handbook to ensure policies and procedures are up-to-date and consistent.
-Whether it's employee scheduling, employee disciplinary policies, or employee performance reviews, reviewing the organization's policies and procedures and keeping them up to date and consistent is important anytime there's a key labor law change, such as minimum wage or AZ sick leave.
+Whether it's employee scheduling, employee disciplinary action policies, or employee performance reviews, reviewing the organization's policies and procedures and keeping them up to date and consistent is important anytime there's a key labor law change, such as minimum wage or AZ sick leave.

 Keep Your Technology Up To Date - Technology plays a crucial role in managing payroll and wage rates.
-It's important to choose a payroll service and solution that is flexible, customizable and well-integrated into the rest of the organization's human capital management (HCM) suite.
+It's important to choose a payroll solution that is flexible, customizable, and well-integrated into the rest of the organization's human capital management (HCM) suite.
 From automatic tax withholding calculations to calculating commissions and tips, to easy-to-implement direct deposit, the payroll solution should work for the company, not the other way around.

 Review Budgets - This goes hand-in-hand with reviewing compensation management practices.
 For instance, maybe it's a better time to hire more seasonal workers to supplement staff during busy times or to adjust schedules with existing staff to reduce overtime costs.
-It's important to review the upcoming year's budget, cash flow and hiring plans, and ensure that it fits with the change in the Arizona minimum wage.
+It's important to review the upcoming year's budget, cash flow, and hiring plans, and ensure that it fits with the change in the Arizona minimum wage.

 It's always important to make sure your organization is prepared and remains in compliance with labor and wage laws.
 Contact us if you would like to discuss Arizona's minimum wage laws or any other labor laws for the upcoming calendar year.